Cuba's Elian Gonzalez is all grown up

 Program note: CNN Films presents, "Elian," the story of a custody fight over a six-year-old boy that grew into an international incident.
-Watch "Elian," Thursday, August 24, at 9 p.m.
-ET/PT on CNN.
+Watch "Elian," Thursday, August 24, at 10 p.m.
+ET on CNN.
 This story has been updated from an article first published in 2015.

 Havana, Cuba (CNN)When little Elian Gonzalez returned to Cuba in 2000 following a poisonous custody battle and a federal raid on his Miami relatives' home, it was to resume a life far from the glare of the media spotlight.
 At least that's what Cuban officials and his father said at the time.